'Ignore expiration dates': supermarket chain owner advises eating expired products

 Planning your meal and organizing a shopping list can help make shopping trips more efficient.

-“You have to buy what you need without endangering the lives of others, and use what you already have at home,” — sums up Nash.
+“You have to buy what you need without endangering the lives of other people, and use what you already have at home,” — sums up Nash.

 According to him, one of the main elements of quarantine is the opportunity to be creative in kitchen matters.

 “Restaurants are closed, so people are preparing dishes that they have long forgotten about.
 They really need to try new recipes and cook their own food, " — said Scott Nash, founder and CEO of Mom's Organic Market, concluding.

 Read also on ForumDaily: